AlexKopen/Angular-Authentication-Template/README.md

 ## Installation

-Clone this project.
 From the root directory, run the following commands to install dependencies for the server and client-side:

 ```
 npm install